raehasandalwala/Enhancements-to-proxyMITY/README.rst

 • Wait for 10 seconds for the pendrive/SD card to be detected by the Aakash tablet.

-• A message stating PREPARING SD CARD will be displayed on the notification bar on the top of the Aakash tablet screen as shown in the figure below.
+• A message stating PREPARING SD CARD will be displayed on the notification bar on the top of the Aakash tablet screen.

 • This means the pendrive/SD card is ready for use.

-• Now in the Aakash Applications select the proxyMITY icon as shown in the figure
+• Now in the Aakash Applications select the proxyMITY icon.

-• A list of lectures will be displayed as shown in the sample figure below.
+  A list of lectures will be displayed as shown in the sample figure below.
 .. image::
    https://raw.github.com/raehasandalwala/Enhancements-to-proxyMITY/master/images/2.jpg